-- remittances, which are current transfers in cash or in kind sent by UK households to households resident in foreign economies.
+- remittances, which are secondary income in cash or in kind sent by UK households to households resident in foreign economies.
 In many cases these are sent by long-term migrant workers in the UK to friends or relatives still resident in their country of origin.
 Data were obtained from exchange control records until 1979.
 Estimates since 1979 are statistical projections mainly based on the exchange control data and also some bilateral information on partner countries' remittance flows to the UK.
-The projections also take account of information on the value of gifts of money and goods sent abroad by parcel post, and - UK charities' transfers abroad.
+The projections also take account of information on the value of gifts of money and goods sent abroad by parcel post.
+Future work is planned to improve the quality of the data, and - UK charities' transfers abroad.
 These are based on information from a 1995 survey to charities.